 Web focused metrics do not calculate misunderstood requests or message delays.
 Chatbots require new metrics to get the most out of their benefits.
-If you are already familiar with web metrics, jump to chatbot specific metrics such as message metrics or bot metrics
+If you are already familiar with web metrics, jump to chatbot specific performance metrics such as message metrics or bot metrics

 We have previously written an in-depth guide on conversational bots/chatbots.
 We argued that the chatbots will change the world and brands should start experimenting with them.
-Chatbot analytics is an important tool in guiding brands’ experiments with chatbots.
-We cover all relevant question about bot analytics and the important metrics that a company needs to measure the progress of its chatbot/conversational AI system:
+Chatbot analytics is also referred to as conversational analytics, chatbot analytics, bot analytics, chatbot intelligence, which is an important tool in guiding brands’ experiments with chatbots.
+We cover all relevant question about bot analytics tools and important chatbot metrics that a company needs to measure the progress of its chatbot/conversational AI system:

 What is chatbot analytics?

-Chatbot analytics, is also referred to as conversational analytics, chatbot analytics, bot analytics, chatbot intelligence.
-It is the process of analyzing historical bot conversations to gain insights about chatbot performance and customer experience.
+Chatbot analytics is the process of analyzing historical bot conversations to gain insights about chatbot performance and customer experience.

 Why is it important now?